Mad Thinker

-The Mad Thinker is a supervillain appearing in American comic books published by Marvel Comics.
+The Mad Thinker (René Rodin) is a supervillain appearing in American comic books published by Marvel Comics.
 He is portrayed to be an evil genius specializing in robotics.
 He is sometimes referred to just as "The Thinker".

 Publication history

 The Mad Thinker was introduced by Stan Lee and Jack Kirby in Fantastic Four #15 (June 1963).
 Lee and Kirby gave the mad scientist a special ability to predict events to the precise second.

-Little to nothing was known of his origins or true identity until, over fifty years later, the Mad Thinker's first name was revealed to be Julius in the pages of Brian Michael Bendis and Alex Maleev's Infamous Iron Man #2.
+Little to nothing was known of his origins or true identity until, over fifty publication years later, the Mad Thinker's first name was revealed to be Julius in Brian Michael Bendis and Alex Maleev's Infamous Iron Man #2 (2016).
+In Fantastic Four #7 (2026), the character's name is instead stated to be René Rodin.